-- – like kongs, treat balls are toys where you add treats.
-Put your dogs kibble in and they can roll it around to get the food out.
+- Treat balls – like kongs, treat balls are toys where you add treats.
+Put your dog’s kibble in and they can roll it around to get the food out.

-- – Oral care is an important for your dog as it is for you, and dental sticks are tough enough for your dog to chew to remove plaque, but safe to be ingested.
+- Dental chews – Oral care is just as important for your dog as it is for you.
+Dental sticks are tough enough for your dog to chew to remove plaque but safe to be ingested.

-- – tripe sticks, bully sticks and chicken feet are all natural treats that are untreated and safe for your dog to eat.
+- Natural treats – tripe sticks, bully sticks and chicken feet are all-natural treats that are untreated and safe for your dog to eat.

 Whilst we all like to treat our dogs, especially at Christmas, making sure they have items that are doggy friendly will mean everyone can be happy this Christmas.